A Road Less Travelled

 Evening is at leisure, optional concert at Armenian National Opera & Ballet Theatre.

 This morning walk to the National Art Gallery for a guided tour of the collection.

-The remainder of the day is free to explore the Vernissage open air flea market and the Yerevan Cascade, a popular meeting place for locals with an impressive display of international sculptures donated by the Cafesjian Centre for the Arts.
+The remainder of the day is free to explore the Vernissage open air flea market.

 Morning visit to the 1st century Hellenistic Garni Temple, Armenia’s only surviving pagan temple.
 Continue to the nearby Geghard Cave Monastery, built into towering basalt cliffs and founded in 4th century by Gregory the Illuminator.

 Following lunch, visit Etchmiadzin, the mother church of the Armenian Apostolic Church.